 Alternatively, you can select from the custom options: Best, Normal, and Fast.
-There are also two supplementary custom options that may have an effect on print quality: Maximum detail and More passes.
-See High-quality printing on page 48.
+There are also three supplementary custom options that may have an effect on print quality: Maximum detail, More passes, and Gloss enhancer.
+See High-guality printing on page 48.